Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/development/build-instructions/linux.md

    - Target: `All targets`
    - Choose the newly added configuration as default

-Now you should be able to build and test Prism Launcher with the `Build` and `Run` buttons.
+Now you should be able to build and test ProjT Launcher with the `Build` and `Run` buttons.

 ### Qt Creator